Halloween 2012

 Happy Tuesday!
 Be sure to check out the first 2012 episode of Enhanced Eerie Elegance, Carved Stone Walls: Part 1, covering cutting, sketching & carving.
 Painting & aging will be in Part 2 next week!

 Good thing I’m not worried about having real pumpkins growing by Halloween, since I have a few fake pumpkins I’ve collected over the years I can sprinkle between my vines, which is exactly what I want.
-The larger fake pumpkins are horribly expensive, Making larger papier-mache pumpkinsnot worth it for me, so I decided to get out my various sized plastic cauldrons, cover with plastic garbage bags, fill in with long rolls of bubble wrap for ridges, and papier-mache some pumpkins instead!
+The larger fake pumpkins are horribly expensive, not worth it for me, so I decided to get out my various sized plastic cauldrons, cover with plastic garbage bags, fill in with long rolls of bubble wrap for ridges, and papier-mache some pumpkins instead!
 The larger one is 18″ across, and I could only find fake pumpkins that large at floral supply stores online for well over $100!
-After a few more Couple layers of papier-mache on pumpkinslayers of newspaper strips, flour & water, and some orange paint, I think these will be decent looking pumpkins for much, much cheaper. πŸ™‚ They will be open at the bottom to set over battery LED flicker lights for the ones that I cut as jack o lanterns, and I definitely will be using them again for the Nightmare Before Christmas party next year!
+After a few more layers of newspaper strips, flour & water, and some orange paint, I think these will be decent looking pumpkins for much, much cheaper. π They will be open at the bottom to set over battery LED flicker lights for the ones that I cut as jack o lanterns, and I definitely will be using them again for the Nightmare Before Christmas party next year!

 Until next week!